-This eight-foot tall arum lily smells like rotting flesh, a scent intended to attract the insects that pollinate it.
+The eight-foot tall titan arum, or corpse plant, smells like rotting flesh, a scent intended to attract the insects that pollinate it.
 There are a surprising number of flowers with this peculiar evolutionary trait, though this is certainly the largest.
 The flower is only fully open for a day or two, but always attracts thousands of admirers (wearing masks to help withstand the stench) to botanical gardens when they bloom.

 Big, Beautiful Banyans